hindu-comm/weblogs/manasataramgini/2020/01/2020-01-12_the-asvin-s-and-rudra.md

 in the Indo-Iranian borderlands.
 There we see the dual form of the god Kumāra as Skanda-Viśākha.
 This dyad is earliest attested in the Atharvavedīya-Skanda-yāga from the AV-pariśiṣṭha-s and has a prolonged presence in the Hindu tradition.
+We find an allusion to this in a simile used in the Mahābhārata when Kṛṣṇa describes the twins, Nakula and Sahadeva, to his brother Halāyudha:

+yau tau kumārāv iva kārttikeyau
+dvāv aśvineyāv iti me pratarkaḥ \|
+muktā hi tasmāj jatuveśmadāhān
+mayā śrutāḥ pāṇḍusutāḥ pṛthā ca \|\| (Mbh “critical” 1.180.21)
+The two who are youths, like twin Kārttikeya-s,
+are the sons of the two Aśvin-s; so I infer.
+It has been heard by me that the sons of Pāṇḍu and Pṛthā
+have indeed escaped from the burning of the wax-house.

+Here the sons of the Aśvin-s (their earthly manifestations) are explicitly connected to the twin Kārttikeya-s — an allusion to the twin deities, Skanda and Viśakha.
 The grammarian Patañjali mentions metal images of Rudra along with the Skanda-Viśākha dyad in the Mauryan age (\~322-185 BCE).
 The persistence of this tradition is illustrated by a much later attestation of this dyad, evidently drawn from a now lost early tradition, seen in the Kālikā-purāṇa with a predominantly East Indian locus:

-dahano ‘pi tathā kāle prāpte gaṅgodare svayam |
+dahano ‘pi tathā kāle prāpte gaṅgodare svayam \|
-retaḥ saṅkrāmayāmāsa śāṃbhavaṃ svarṇa-sannibham ||
+retaḥ saṅkrāmayāmāsa śāṃbhavaṃ svarṇa-sannibham \|\|
 Agni himself, in due course of time, transmitted the semen of Rudra, which shone like gold, to the womb of Gaṅgā.

-sā tena retasā devī sarva-lakṣaṇa-saṃyutaṃ |
+sā tena retasā devī sarva-lakṣaṇa-saṃyutaṃ \|
-pūrṇa-kāle ‘tha suṣuve putra-yugmaṃ manoharam ||
+pūrṇa-kāle ‘tha suṣuve putra-yugmaṃ manoharam \|\|
 Then by that semen the goddess, upon completion of pregnancy, gave birth to charming twin sons endowed with all \[good\] features.

-ekaḥ skando viśākhākhyo dvitīyaś cāru-rūpa-dhṛk |
+ekaḥ skando viśākhākhyo dvitīyaś cāru-rūpa-dhṛk \|
-śakti-dvaya-dharau dvau tau tejaḥ kānti-vivardhitau|| KP 46.82-84
+śakti-dvaya-dharau dvau tau tejaḥ kānti-vivardhitau\|\| KP 46.82-84
 The first was Skanda and the second bearing a beautiful form was known as Viśākha.
 The two held a spear each and two shone with their radiance.